Social distancing in networks: A web-based interactive experiment: Data

 All 400 subjects in our sample are residents of the US, 47\% are female, and the mean age is just under 44 years.
 The average subject in our sample has 15.3 years of education and 70\% are employed (either full or part-time).
 In terms of religious attitudes, 51\% of our participants consider themselves religious, with 39\% reporting Christianity as their primary religion.
 The average subject in the sample is moderately risk-averse, with a CRRA score of $0.53-0.55$.
-With respect to social values, our sample mostly consists of prosocials (58\%) and individualists (41.75\%), and only one subject is classified as competitive.\footnote{See Online Appendix for a more detailed description of the demographics of the sample.}
+With respect to social values, our sample mostly consists of prosocials (58\%) and individualists (41.8\%), and only one subject is classified as competitive.\footnote{See Online Appendix for a more detailed description of the demographics of the sample.}

-Overall, the final dataset contains 40 decisions for each of the 400 subjects for a total of 16,000 observations. \Cref{fig:1}A shows the evolution of average individual propensity to social distance aggregated over contagiousness and network treatments.
+Overall, the final dataset contains 40 decisions for each of the 400 subjects for a total of 16,000 observations.
+As subjects played simultaneously in groups of five, there are 80 distinct clusters (i.e. groups). \Cref{fig:1}A shows the evolution of average individual propensity to social distance aggregated over contagiousness and network treatments.
 The figure shows a downward trend in social distancing behavior in the first rounds.
 Such behavior is typical for public goods experiments whereby contributions to the public good decline as the session progresses \citep{ledyard1994public}.
 In this paper, we are interested in the limiting outcomes of this convergence process, and therefore we would like to restrict our attention to those rounds where the majority of subjects have settled on some stable strategy.